GaurangTandon/CPtools/tips.md

 ## Time limit exceeded TLE

 1. Converting the object syntax (like the one in prime sieve `Multiplicative`) into simple array based globals can actually help increase speed by over 0.2s, useful in problems like this one https://www.codechef.com/problems/LCM where TL is too tight
+2. It is helpful to convert a digit segment tree into actual parts (vv tree[len][dig_count]) and can help improve time.
+Also, avoid returning more than a pair in query function of segment tree.
+Even sorting a vector of length 4 can result in tle! (tl: https://codeforces.com/contest/1217/submission/74391601, ac: https://codeforces.com/contest/1217/submission/74392081)

 ## General coding